felixleopoldo/benchpress/docs/source/module_add.rst

 :numref:`new_params_script` shows `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_params/script.R>`__, which samples a covariance matrix for a multivariate Gaussian distribution from the G-Inverse Wishart distibution and saves it.
 This template module uses the `BDgraph <https://cran.r-project.org/web/packages/BDgraph/index.html>`_ to sample the matrix, so this needs to be installed on your system in order to be tested.

-The format of the saved file depend on the type of parameters used, in this case, since we sample matrix it can be stored as a CSV file.
+The format of the saved file depend on the type of parameters used, in this case, since we sample a matrix it can be stored as a CSV file.

 .. code-block:: r
     :name: new_params_script